smithy-lang/smithy/docs/source/spec/core/event-stream-traits.rst

 Conflicts with
    :ref:`eventheader-trait`
 Validation
-    1. This trait is *structurally exclusive*, meaning only a single member of a structure can be targeted by the trait.
+    1. This trait is *structurally exclusive by member*, meaning only a single member of a structure can be targeted by the trait.
     2. If the ``eventPayload`` trait is applied to a structure member, then all other members of the structure MUST be marked with the ``eventHeader`` trait.